Table of Contents

 The data are loaded to the database (data warehouse) by the ETL tool PDI.
 Data transformations in PDI can be implemented without coding through an intuitive graphical user interface and also run in the command-line interface or on the ETL server.
 We implemented the loading of the following data:

 - geologic description and water quality from Czech Geological Survey (MS Access and XML files),

 - geology of boreholes (MS Word documents created by a Geobanka software),

-- flat files with precipitation and temperature from a watershed authority (text files via FTP server), * database format of EnviroInsite,
+- flat files with precipitation and temperature from a watershed authority (text files via FTP server),

 - general cross-table and